-To add a file to the directory you are using to run your tests, click Add file, and then select the file that you want to add.
+To add a file to the directory you are using to run your tests, choose Add file, and then select the file that you want to add.

 When you run a load tests, plug-in assemblies, data files, and uploaded files are automatically deployed.

-To add a directory to the directory that you are using to run your tests, click Add directory and then select the directory that you want to add.
+To add a directory to the directory that you are using to run your tests, choose Add directory and then select the directory that you want to add.

-For more information about how to deploy files and directories for individual tests by using properties and the DeploymentItem attribute, see How to: Configure Test Deployment.
+For more information about how to deploy files and directories for individual tests by using properties and the DeploymentItem attribute, see How to: Deploy Files for Tests.

-To run scripts before and after your tests, click Setup and Cleanup Scripts.
+To run scripts before and after your tests, choose Setup and Cleanup Scripts.

 The Setup and Cleanup Scripts page is displayed.

-Type the location of the script file in Setup script or click the ellipsis (…) to locate the setup script.
+Type the location of the script file in Setup script or choose the ellipsis (…) to locate the setup script.

-Type the location of the script file in Cleanup script or click the ellipsis (…) to locate the cleanup script.
+Type the location of the script file in Cleanup script or choose the ellipsis (…) to locate the cleanup script.

-To run your tests by using a different host, click Hosts.
+To run your tests by using a different host, choose Hosts.

 In Host Type, verify that the Default is selected.